 My job as a conservator is to extend the life of the object.
 My work is not restoration.
 I do not recreate or reweave a textile to make it look new.
 I use reversible techniques to stabilize it.
 I try to be as non-invasive as possible to preserve the integrity and history of the piece.

 Over twenty years of experience has formed my conservation processes.
 As a professional member of the American Institute for Conservation I adhere to a code of ethics.
-Treatments have to be reversible (no tapes, glues, paint, staples, bleaches) and respect the integrity of the object.
+Treatments have to be reversible (no tapes, glues,

 Photo Courtesy Dale Meisel